jasonjac2/OneMoreWiki/Clean-Commands.md

 Removes all author information from the current page

 ## Remove Citations
-Removes citations that OneNote auto-generates when you paste into OneNote from Web pages, for example "From <https://www...."
+Removes citations that OneNote auto-generates when you paste into OneNote from Web pages, for example `From <https://www....`

 * Remove pasted screen clipping and URL citation lines from page